antvis/G6/docs/manual/tutorial/behavior.en.md

           }
         }
       },
-      // Default attributes for all the edges
+      // Default properties for all the edges
       defaultEdge: {
         labelCfg: {
           autoRotate: true